AL-JR/Kaggle/README.md

-# TitanicML
+# Kaggle Challenges
-Titanic Challenge on Kaggle
+Challenges from Kaggle